Lovable 2.0 Review: Pricing, Credits, and Real Limits (2026)

 - You're building beyond web apps (CLI tools, bots, scripts)

 Pricing comparison: Replit's Core plan includes monthly credits similar to Lovable.
-Both charge around $25-29/mo.
+Both charge around $20-25/mo for starting paid tiers.

 Lovable vs v0 (Vercel)

 v0 (v0.app) focuses on UI generation and component creation.
-It's built for developers who want to speed up frontend work, not for non-technical builders shipping full apps.
+It's built for developers speeding up frontend work, not for non-technical builders shipping full apps.

 When to choose Lovable: